yastn/yastn/docs/source/mps/initialization.rst

 Initializing MPS/MPO from tensor
 --------------------------------

-For very small systems, it is possible to turn MPS/MPO into a single tensor and back.
+For very small systems, it is possible to turn MPS/MPO into a single tensor and generate MPS/MPO from a tensor.

 .. automethod:: yastn.tn.mps.MpsMpoOBC.to_tensor
 .. autofunction:: yastn.tn.mps.mps_from_tensor